projg2/fastconf/CODING-STYLE.md

 1. The shell code must be compliant with Single Unix Specification version 3, with the following remarks:

+	1. This includes both the 'shell command language' part as well as base system utilities.

-	1. Parts of the specification marked as 'XSI extensions' should not be used.
+	2. Parts of the specification marked as 'XSI extensions' should not be used.

-	2. `local` should be used to declare local variable list (without assignments), however the script must not assume they would have any effect.
+	3. `local` should be used to declare local variable list (without assignments), however the script must not assume they would have any effect.